SIRA Logo

 The time period is imposed by section 59A of the Workers Compensation Act 1987.

-This factsheet aims to help you to plan for your transition by working with your case manager and existing providers and accessing alternative treatment and support.
+This factsheet aims to help you plan for your transition by working with your case manager and existing providers and accessing alternative treatment and support.

 What you might still be able to claim under workers compensation